TABLE OF CONTENTS

 Temperature and Humidity

 Odor control plans are a requirement for obtaining a cultivation license in some legal states.
 Odor control plans for commercial growers are designed to the facility’s unique specification and needs.
-Cultivators use large-scale HVAC systems to regulate temperatures and dehumidifiers to keep humidity levels in check.
+Cannabis cultivators use large-scale HVAC systems to regulate temperatures and dehumidifiers to keep humidity levels in check.

 Air circulation is crucial in maintaining the proper temperature and humidity control.
 If you’re growing inside, your lights will produce heat in varying amounts depending on what lights you have.
 Fluorescent and LED lights produce less heat than high intensity discharge (HIDs) or ceramic metal halide bulbs.
 Make sure your lights aren’t too close to your plants to avoid overheating your buds.